Interviews

 Case Study: The reality of unpaid care in England

-In this interview we sat down with Joanne Austin, 51, who cares for four of her loved ones while also working full time.
+In this interview we sat down with Joanne, 51, who cares for four of her loved ones while also working full time.
 Here we share her story, her thoughts on current care support options, what she thinks need to change, and her future outlook both for herself and those who depend on her care.

 Joanne begins by introducing herself, and explaining the current care situation she is in.
 She cares for her mother, who has dementia and chronic arthritis, her husband, who is recovering from heart surgery and has several other health conditions, her son, who is autistic, and her daughter-in-law, who is a wheelchair user.